core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Note that updating the "topic-data" path will automatically cancel all existing observations on it and thus will unsubscribe all subscribers.
 Updating the "topic-data" may happen also after it being deleted, as described on {{delete-topic-data}}, this will in turn create a new "topic-data" path for that topic configuration.

 Similarly, decreasing max-subscribers will also cause that some subscribers get unsubscribed.
-Unsubscribed endpoints SHOULD receive a final 4.04 (Not Found) response as per {{RFC7641}} Section 3.2.
+Unsubscribed endpoints SHOULD receive a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.

 Please note that when using PUT the topic configuration is being overwritten, thus some of the optional parameters (e.g., "max-subscribers", "observer-check") not included in the PUT message will be reset to their default values.